MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-enhance.md

 :white_check_mark: **First, decide what experiences you want to add**

 There's lots to choose from.
-For example, simplify your purchase order flow by using monetization APIs, or direct attention to your app when you have something interesting to share, such as a new picture that another user has posted.
+For example, you can simplify your purchase order flow by using monetization APIs, or direct attention to your app when you have something interesting to share, such as a new picture that another user has posted.

 ![Toast](images/desktop-to-uwp/toast.png)

-Even if users ignore or dismiss your message, they can see it again in the action center.
-Also, users can click on your message to open your app.
+Even if users ignore or dismiss your message, they can see it again in the action center, and then click on the message to open your app.
 This increases engagement with your app and has the added bonus of making your app appear deeply integrated with the operating system.
 We'll show you the code for that experience a bit later.

 Visit our [developer center](https://developer.microsoft.com/windows) for ideas.